rewanthtammana/kubectl-whisper-secret/README.md

 ### Proposed solution with examples

-`kubectl whisper-secret` plugin prompts users to provide inputs for fields that might possibly contain sensitive information like `--from-literal` and `--docker-password`
+`kubectl whisper-secret` plugin allows users to create secrets with secure input prompt for fields like `--from-literal` and `--docker-password` that contain sensitive information

 ```console
 $ kubectl whisper-secret generic my-secret --from-literal key1 --from-literal key2